kengnidoriane/Built-25-project-project7-QR-code-Generator-/README.md

+# Project 7: QR Code Generator

+Doing a qr code generator is facilitated by react-qr-code.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).